June 15, Yondaime Year 5

 Ryouma held his breath, and waited for Genma to find them.

-If he focused on nothing but chakra sensing, and poured his own chakra into the effort, Genma could stretch his range to a little over two kilometers, more than twice his ordinary distance.
+If he focused on nothing but chakra sensing, and poured his own chakra into the effort, Genma could stretch his range to nearly four kilometers, more than twice his ordinary distance.
 It was harder to control for shadows and blips — predatory animals with big, unfocused chakra were the usual false positives — but with a familiar chakra to feel for it was possible to sift out the misleading signals.

 Without a word, Fukuda scrambled up the bank and tore across the spongy marsh that bordered it, heading towards Raidou and her sister.
 Ryouma spat a heartfelt, “Fuck,” as he raced after her.
 It wasn’t orderly, and it wasn’t good mission discipline, but given the circumstances, Genma couldn’t blame either of them.
 If they weren’t desperate to preserve the secrecy of their identities, he’d have translocated on the spot himself.
 But Konoha was the only ninja village that had mastered the art of translocation.
 If they used that jutsu, and any Mist ninja lived to tell the tale, Konoha’s fingerprints would be all over this mission.